 To obtain postbiotics , it’s necessary to encourage the development of probiotics that leave part of their cells or produce certain compounds.
 For this, the appropriate substrates (prebiotics) for such growth must be maintained.

 So where are these prebiotics found?
-In garlic, onions, asparagus, and camburs, above all.
+In garlic, onions, asparagus, and bananas, above all.

 These food sources contain a type of fiber, fructooligosaccharides, which nourish beneficial intestinal bacteria.
 They’re also found in chicory root, Jerusalem artichokes, barley, oats, apples, legumes, seaweed, nuts and leeks.